jpbaselj/Predict-NFL-Scores/README.md

 The Random Forest Classifier was selected for further hyperparameter tuning and evaluation.
 Attempting to place bets on the top 50% most confident game predictions did not significantly improve accuracy.
 The model was applied to predict the valiation set of games from 2022 NFL season and achieved an accuracy of 51%, suggesting potential overfitting in the training data.

 ## Conclusion
 The validation testing results indicate that the best model built from the dataset is likely not suitable for predicting NFL games and generating a profit.
 Predicting performance against the betting spread is an inherently complex task, influenced by various factors beyond the dataset's narrow scope.

+In future iterations, I would consider improving predictive power by:
-Future iterations should consider more sophisticated data, such as injury information, key personnel attributes, and complex team play-style relationships.
+* Including more sophisticated data such as injury information and complex team play-style relationships
+* Identifying and encoding key personnel attributes, such as a notably good or bad Quarterback
+* Removing the betting spread as an input to the model and instead predict true scoring, to the then be compared to betting spread if desired.

 ## Project Report
 [Project Report PDF](https://github.com/jpbaselj/Predict-NFL-Scores/blob/main/Reports/Cap2_Final_Report.pdf)